-Mississippi’s African American designers Patrick Kelly and Thomas “DJ” Walker will be the centerpiece of “From Couture to da Streets” and “Cross Colours” at The Mississippi Arts & Entertainment Experience Museum (The MAX) which is set to be on display from September 4, 2021 to January 9, 2022.
+Mississippi’s African American designers Patrick Kelly and Thomas “DJ” Walker will be the centerpiece of “From Couture to da Streets” and “Cross Colours” at The Mississippi Arts & Entertainment Experience Museum (The MAX) which finished its run on January 9, 2022.

-Patrick Kelly is a Vicksburg native and Thomas “DJ” Walker hails from Toomsuba.
+Patrick Kelly is a Vicksburg native and Thomas “TJ” Harris hails from Toomsuba.
 “From Couture to da Streets” and Cross Colours” is a collection of clothing, sketches, and other works of art.

 Kelly’s work emphasizes bold colors.
 He has been described as having a witty sense of fashion by the Washington Post and dressed celebrities that included Bette Davis, Isabella Rossellini, and the avant-garde prowess of Grace Jones before his sudden death in 1990.
 With 10 collections under his belt, Kelly was the first African American to be accepted into France’s most prestigious fashion design organization, Chambre Syndicale du Prét-à-Porter in 1988.